Identifying Implicit Bias in Healthcare: 5 Best Practices

 4. Promote Racial and Cultural Diversity on Leadership Teams

 Building a diverse leadership team is essential to developing an inclusive culture in your organization.
-Patients won’t believe that your organization is dedicated to reducing unconscious bias in healthcare if your leadership team is homogenous and unrepresentative of the populations you serve and employ.
+Patients won’t believe that your organization is dedicated to reducing implicit bias in healthcare if your leadership team is homogenous and unrepresentative of the populations you serve and employ.
 Show patients — and staff — that you desire input from individuals of all cultures and backgrounds during the decision-making process.

 Additionally, building diverse teams can bring in fresh ideas for solving your facility’s problems.
 Allowing different voices to be heard ensures that business strategies meet the expectations and desires of all patient groups, promoting the success of growth initiatives and marketing strategies.